 Additional “Independence” Requirements for Audit and Compensation Committee Membership

-No director may serve on the Audit Committee or Compensation Committee of the Board unless such director meets all of the criteria established for audit committee or compensation committee service, as applicable, by the NYSE and/or (as applicable) the Sarbanes-Oxley Act, any other law and any other rule or regulation of any other regulatory body or self-regulatory body applicable to the Company.
+No director may serve on the Audit Committee or Human Resources and Compensation Committee of the Board unless such director meets all of the criteria established for audit committee or compensation committee service, as applicable, by the NYSE and/or (as applicable) the Sarbanes-Oxley Act, any other law and any other rule or regulation of any other regulatory body or self-regulatory body applicable to the Company.

 Diversity of Directors